-The Eastbound 91 Express Lane Extension is a new project that was initiated in 2022.
-The scope of the project is to extend a second eastbound toll express lane from the exit to the express lane connectors (just east of the Main Street Undercrossing) to the beginning of the SR-91 HOV lane just east of Promenade Avenue Overcrossing.
+Eastbound 91 Express Lane Extension is a new project that was initiated in 2022.
+The scope of the project is to extend a second eastbound toll express lane from the exit to the express lane connectors (just east of the Main Street Undercrossing) to the beginning of the SR-91 HOV lane just of Promenade east Avenue Overcrossing.